 - Endoscopic Retrograde Cholangiopancreatography (ERCP): ERCP is another type of endoscopic procedure, which uses an endoscope and X-rays to help physicians visualize the bile duct and the pancreatic duct.
 There may be blockages caused by tumors or gallstones.
 A small piece of tissue may be taken for biopsy if cancer is suspected.
 ERCP can also be used to insert a stent in order to relieve any blockage in the bile ducts.

-UChicago Medicine is one of the few medical centers in the nation with a long-standing, established program in interventional endoscopy.
+UChicago Medicine was one of the first medical centers in the nation to establish a program in interventional endoscopy.

 Early Detection for High-Risk Patients